 "Highly doubtful.
 Besides, I'll leave the comedic role in your capable hands."
 Ri praised.
 "Speaking of Virgil, where is he?"

 Joxer's lips went flat.
 "He's here somewhere.
 He doesn't care for my profession anymore, so he strays from me."

-"I'm sorry to hear that, Joxer." she offered her condolences.
+"I'm sorry to hear that, Joxer."
+She offered her condolences.

-"Thanks, RiRi." he responded.
-"I just want him to be proud of me."
+"Thanks, Ri-Ri.
+I just want him to be proud of me."
+Joxer asserted.

 "How are you, love."
 Oris spoke with an accent.